ibm-cloud-docs/assistant/dialog-overview.md

       </tr>
       </table>

 The dialog transfer does not occur when you test dialog nodes with this response type in the "Try it out" pane of the dialog skill.
-You must access a node that uses this response type from an assistant-level integration, such as the Preview, to see how your users will experience it.
+You must access a node that uses this response type from the *Preview* button for the assistant to see how your users will experience it.

 ### Adding a *Channel transfer* response type
 {: #dialog-overview-add-channel-transfer}